GrigorisVasileiou/Card-Game-University-Project/README.md

 The game flow is controlled by the main class Game.java, which handles turns, card drawing, and the basic game rules.
 When the program starts, it prompts the user with the message: 'Enter number of players: '.
 The user enters the desired number of players, and the game then proceeds automatically according to the program output.
 Players interact with the game through the console, and no graphical interface is used.

-The project was created and is intended to be run using the Eclipse IDE
+The project was created and is intended to be run using the Eclipse IDE.